 Food poisoning occurs when food or water contaminated with harmful germs (microbes), toxins or chemicals is eaten or drunk.
 It usually causes diarrhoea, with or without being sick (vomiting).
-However, other symptoms or problems can be caused by eating contaminated food.
+However, eating contaminated food or drinking contaminated water can also result in other symptoms.
 In most cases, symptoms clear away over several days but sometimes it takes longer.
 The main risk is lack of body fluid (dehydration).
 The main treatment is to have lots to drink to try to avoid dehydration.
 Sometimes antibiotic medicines or other treatments may be needed.
 Any suspected case of food poisoning from eating takeaway or restaurant food should be reported to your local Environmental Health Office.
 You should take care to follow the '4 Cs' to help prevent food poisoning (see below).

 What is food poisoning?